Our veterinary medical oncologist and support staff are dedicated to providing compassionate, high-quality, and innovative cancer care for your pet.

 The Medical Oncology department at PESCM will work with your primary care veterinarian to provide the comprehensive care your pet needs.
 Our oncologist has extensive training in a wide range of oncology services and treatments, and access to advanced equipment.

-Our Oncologist provides comprehensive medical oncology services, incorporating chemotherapy and immunotherapy protocols.
-We work collaboratively with other department specialists in surgery and diagnostic imaging to provide our patients with a thoughtfully tailored approach to diagnosis and treatment.
+Dr. Zimmerman provides comprehensive medical oncology services, incorporating chemotherapy and immunotherapy protocols.
+She works collaboratively with other department specialists in surgery and diagnostic imaging to provide our patients with a thoughtfully tailored approach to diagnosis and treatment.

 - Blood chemistry evaluations